Ad882/network-intrusion-detection-system/README.md

 <h1 align='center'> Network Intrusion Detection System (NIDS) 🔒🚨 </h1>

-A project designed to monitor, detect, and analyze malicious activities within a network.
-The system uses machine learning models to classify network traffic.
+A project designed to monitor, detect, and analyze malicious activities within a network with a very user-friendly interface.
+The system uses also machine learning models to classify network traffic.

 <br>